 The same day that first Muslim ban was announced I signed up for a two-week free trial with Ancestry.
 I wanted to know just how many refugee lines I had come from, how many immigrants were on my family tree.
 The answer was: a lot.
 In that respect my background is as American as apple pie.
 I’m a mix of many of the early waves of American immigrants that actually made the country great.

 Two more great-grandparents were Jews from Augsburg, Germany.
-They considered themselves Germans first, until Hitler stripped them of their German citizenship.
+They considered themselves Germans first — one lost a leg fighting for Germany in the First World War — until Hitler stripped them of their German citizenship.
 They escaped to London, where they waited on visas to the United States, eventually traveling in 1940 via Canada to Shreveport, Louisiana, and finally settling in Los Angeles.

 Another great-grandparent left Ireland for the United States during Ireland’s last famine, in 1879.
 She started her new life as a maid, cleaning for wealthy families in Pittsburgh, Pennsylvania.
 There she met another of my great-grandfathers, the English-born son of an Irish Catholic who’d emigrated to England during the Great Famine of the 1840s and an English Protestant from a West Bromwich family of blacksmiths.